 Tracking animals in open terrain is difficult, but not impossible.
-Chances are you’ve seen an old Western movie or two in which an Indian kneels down in the dirt and—like magic—determines the direction a horse took.
+Chances are you’ve seen an old Western movie or two in which a Native American kneels down in the dirt and—like magic—determines the direction a horse took.
 Well, it’s not magic—it’s a skill.
 And with time and attention, it’s a skill you can learn.

 Tracking on bare ground without the assistance of snow requires focus and attention to detail.
 Whether you need to track an animal that has been hit but is not bleeding, or you caught a glimpse of a bruiser in the distance and hope to slip up on him from behind, here is what to keep in mind.